 “Back then, there were girls that freestyled and skated vert, but there weren’t many girls who skated street.
 I only knew two girls that skated street, Christy [Jordahl] and Anita Tessensohn.
 I think Anita was pretty much the first girl street skateboarder.
 Anita rode for Powell Peralta.”
 The two skaters competed against each other in April 1989 in Tempe, Arizona as reported in Vol. 1, No. 3 of Equal Time zine.
 Kramer wrote, “Saecha pulled a stale fish launch, ollie kickflips, and ramp to wall rides,” but it was Anita who pulled off the win.

-Regarding her first handrail, “I think I was sixteen at the time.
+Regarding her first handrail, Saecha said, “I think I was sixteen at the time [1989].
 I started doing contest handrails then, eventually I learned how to do it on a real handrail.
 It was definitely an accomplishment for me.”
+Saecha’s friend, Christy Jordahl confirmed that while they were both board-sliding obstacles, Saecha was the one board-sliding handrails.
+They two Huntington Beach skaters had a great time together, and Christy explained that one of their favourite spots was “Hell Curb” conveniently located near a Dunkin Donuts, which they enjoyed!

 Occasionally she got a hard time from her teammates, although Ron Chatman from World redeemed himself when he decided to share his real opinion, which was complimentary.
 To Liza, Saecha did recall one frustrating experience.
 “When I was skating at Huntington High one night this kid rolled up next to me and he had his board marked up with a paint pen that read ‘girls should be on beds, not boards.’
 It pissed me off, but I just laughed at him and didn’t really let it get to me too much.”